 High-Calorie Meals for Toddlers

-Here are some ideas for high-calorie meals and snacks for toddlers:
+Here are some high-calorie meals and snack ideas for toddlers:

 - Avocado toast sprinkled with hemp seeds